ndbroadbent/talks/202403_ruby_at_home/presentation.md

 # Novation Launchpad Pro Dashboard

 - I have a Novation Launchpad Pro MIDI controller
-- I use to create drum beats and for live looping sessions, but most of the time it just sits on my desk doing nothing
+- I use this to create drum patterns and for "live looping" sessions.
+- Most of the time it just sits on my desk doing nothing
 - I decided to use the lights to display some information when I'm not using it for music

 ---